abhi-r3v0/Adhrit/README.md

 # Dhruva
 Dhruva is an open source Android APK ripping tool that does a basic recon on the provided APK file.
-Built mainly with CTFs as a focus.
+Built mainly with CTFs on focus.

 ## Uses :